 Back To School Safety Tips

-Start thinking about these safety tips because back to school is just around the corner and safety is on top of everyone’s mind including parents, teachers, administrators and of course students.
+Start thinking about these safety tips because back to school is just around the corner and safety is on top of everyone’s mind including parents, teachers, administrators, and of course students.

 Parents should have a sit-down talk with their children that emphasizes the importance of safety when they return to school.
 This should include everything from communication, traveling to and from school as well as staying healthy and secure at school.